airfoot/LongPathExplorer/README.md

-The program use a library from AlphaFS project to support long path,about AlphaFS License, please see following word, Thanks for their great work
+The program use a library from AlphaFS project to support long path,about AlphaFS License, please see following word, Thanks for their great work;
 Copyright (c) 2008-2017 Peter Palotas, Jeffrey Jangli, Alexandr Normuradov Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.